 The construction industry is considered the industry that has the most challenging conditions for managing the workforce in a better way to achieve project success.
-As the construction activities are project-based, they have a combination of different professionals like architects, engineers, contractors, suppliers, and others.
+As the construction activities are project-based, the participations comprise people from different professions like architects, engineers, contractors and suppliers.
 Different disciplines worked together for a short period to bring the project to a successful conclusion.
-Due to the multidisciplinary nature of the project team, the project manager has a difficult time hiring the right person at every stage of the project (Saini & Soni, 2016).
+Due to the multidisciplinary nature of the project team, the project manager has a difficult time hiring the right person at every stage of the project (Saini and Soni, 2016).
 For project managers, various skills and traits are essential to managing the whole activities of the construction project.
-There are mainly five (5) general skills which are the basis for enhancing the skills of project management, namely communication, leadership, negotiation, problem-solving, and marketing (Edum-Fotwe & McCaffer, 2000).
-People in project management have been paying more attention to how to make the work environment more collaborative and teambased for the last two decades.
+There are mainly five general skills which are the basis for enhancing the skills of project management: communication, leadership, negotiation, problem-solving and marketing (Edum-Fotwe and McCaffer, 2000).
+People in project management have been paying more attention to the ways to make the work environment more collaborative and team-based for the past two decades.
 To achieve this, better interaction between the participants is required.
-When the concentration is on improving the interactions between others, it becomes evident that El plays a vital role.
-A person who is good at EI has skills that help them to be aware of emotions and be able to express them in a way that makes sense.
-The person also has skills that help to control emotions (Ibrahim, 2017).
-Numerous studies have established that EI is critical for increasing workplace productivity, managerial performance, and an individual's success (Mayer et al., 2004).
+When the focus is on improving the interactions between others, it becomes evident that emotional intelligence plays a vital role.
+A person who is good at emotional intelligence has skills that help them to be aware of emotions and be able to express them in a way that makes sense.
+The person also has the skills that help control emotions (Ibrahim, 2017).
+Numerous studies have established that emotional intelligence is critical for increasing workplace productivity, managerial performance and an individual's success (Mayer et al., 2004).